 Thailand isn’t perfect, but nowhere is.

-Unfortunately, Thailand is home to many animals shows and activities aimed at tourists, which involve monkeys, tigers, snakes and elephants.
-Consider where you want to spend your tourism dollars when you’re backpacking Thailand, and hopefully it’s not on activities that promote cruelty and captivity of animals.
+Unfortunately, Thailand is home to many animal shows and activities aimed at tourists, which involve monkeys, tigers, snakes, and elephants.
+Consider where you want to spend your tourism dollars when you’re backpacking Thailand, and hopefully, it’s not on activities that promote cruelty and captivity of animals.

-When deciding on the places to visit in Thailand, please don’t go to zoos or aquariums, don’t go petting tigers or riding elephants.
+When deciding on the places to visit in Thailand, please don’t go to zoos or aquariums, don’t pet tigers or ride elephants.
 Finally, avoid partaking in any sort of sex tourism in the country.

 Ready for Thailand?!